Bulk-cone singularities and echoes from AdS exotic compact objects: Numerical analysis

 In \cite{Cardoso:2016oxy}, gravitational echoes are observed for ECOs.
 The echoes appear in the radial wave equation for a fixed angular momentum $\ell$, where the authors put a Gaussian profile for the initial value.
 That is, they inject a spherical wave with $\ell=1$ toward the central object and it is radially localized with a finite thickness.
 Here we generalize their configuration such as to be suitable for the AdS/CFT context.
 We expect that the inverse Fourier transformation of $G_R(\omega,\ell)$ without summation over $\ell$,

-realizes a spherical wave with finite thickness.
-The cutoff $\omega_c$ should give the time interval $\delta t\sim 1/\omega_c$ in which the source at the boundary is switched on.
+realizes a spherical wave with finite thickness. \footnote{The smeared Green function is related to the one-point function \(\langle \mathcal{O}(t,\ell) \rangle_{J_{\mathcal O}}\) in the presence of a non-trivial source \(J_{\mathcal O}\).
+The source \(J_{\mathcal O}\), which couples to the operator \(\mathcal{O}\), is with fixed \(\ell\) and has a Gaussian profile centered around \(t=0\).
+In the dual gravity description, the scalar field takes boundary value proportional to \(J_{\mathcal O}\) near the AdS boundary, and hence our setup is a direct generalization of that in \cite{Cardoso:2016oxy}.
+In this sense, the smeared Green function can be regarded as a physical observable, see, e.g., \cite{Hashimoto:2018okj,Hashimoto:2019jmw}.
+We would like to thank the referee for suggesting this point. } The cutoff $\omega_c$ should give the time interval $\delta t\sim 1/\omega_c$ in which the source at the boundary is switched on.
 The time interval would be translated to the typical length of the radial localization of the wave as $\delta r\sim \delta t$.

 In order to clearly observe the echoes, we need to choose an appropriate cutoff $\omega_c\lesssim \sqrt{V_\ell(r_c)}$ such that the waves with $\omega<\omega_c$ can tunnel through the photon-sphere potential.
 According to \cite{Cardoso:2016oxy}, the typical time scale of the echo interval is given by